bsuraj23/NineThirtyBatch/README.md

 (25-08-2025)

 Q1.Check Whether tuple is mutable or not?
    Tuple is imutable.
-But it becomes mutable when tuple i combimed in List or set or dictionary.
+But it becomes mutable when tuple is combimed in List or set or dictionary.